SRI-CSL/radler/doc/radler_language.rst

 In this file, the resolution of ``module1.x`` will result in ``module3.module1.x`` since the closest enclosing region named ``module1`` is the one defined in ``module3``.
-Thus the definition of the struct named ``module1`` shadow the actual module ``module1``.
+Thus the definition of the struct named ``module1`` shadows the actual module ``module1``.
-Note that in this example, since ``module3.module1.x`` isn't declared, the compiler will complain about it missing.
+Note that in this example, since ``module3.module1.x`` isn't declared, the compiler will complain that it is missing.

-The radler language
+Radler language
 ===================

 Logical level